-It’s that time of year where many of us carry a pack of tissues in our pockets, constantly smell of vapour rub and cough sweets as we attempt to rid ourselves of the common cold.
+This time of year, many of us carry a pack of tissues and use vapour rub and cough sweets as we try to stave off the common cold.

-Two months later and Berkeley was still suffering with severe hearing loss, which was of course affecting his work as a composer.
-As a result, he now wears hearing aids after learning his cold had developed into something much worse, damaging the nerves in his inner ear therefore being the cause of hearing loss.
+Two months later and Berkeley was still suffering with severe hearing loss, which naturally impacted his work as a composer.
+As a result, he now wears hearing aids after learning the cold virus had spread to his inner, damaging the nerves in his inner ear and causing his hearing loss.

-Imagine the effect the initial misdiagnosis and his own dismissal of symptoms has now had upon his life and work; he is able to compose but it took months for him to adjust to his new hearing aid.
-It is so important that you pay close attention to your body and if you are suffering from a cold you should seek medical attention if anything appear out of the ordinary.
+Berkeley’s initial misdiagnosis and his own dismissal of symptoms has now had a permanent effect on his life and work.
+He can still compose, but it took months for him to adjust to his new hearing aid.
+It’s important that you pay close attention to your own body and if you are suffering from a cold, you should seek medical attention if anything appears out of the ordinary.

-Ear infections are also another common development when suffering with a cold and are usually treated easily with antibiotics.
-But it is important that if you are poorly and start experiencing any of the symptoms below that you go to your doctor immediately to prevent any permanent damage being done:
+Ear infections are also a common occurrence when suffering from a cold and are usually treated easily with antibiotics.
+But it’s important that if you are poorly and start experiencing any of the symptoms below that you speak to your doctor immediately to prevent any permanent damage being done:

 - Feeling of pressure in the head